Scapigliata/github-search/README.md

 ### `npm i && npm start`

-SERVER: In the project directory, cd into client and run:
+SERVER: In the project directory, cd into server and run:

 ### `npm i && npm run dev`